lsst-dm/dmtn-028/index.rst

 Results
 ^^^^^^^

-Using a 3-broker Kafka cluster, multiple partitions, and consumer groups decreases the total time alert distribution time from initial Avro serialization of alerts to consumer receipt.
+Using a 3-broker Kafka cluster, multiple partitions, and consumer groups decreases the total time to distribute alerts, from initial Avro serialization of alerts to consumer receipt.
 No significant difference from previous experiments of the compute resource utilization is observed.
-The impact observed in previous simulations of an increased number of consumers slowing the producing time is lessened.
+The impact observed in previous simulations of an increased number of consumers slowing the time to produce alerts is lessened.
 In this case, with 11 consumer groups reading a full stream each, the time to serialize one visit of alerts and send the batch to Kafka is less than the experiment with only two consumers and a single partition.
 In the previous experiment with 11 consumers and one partition, the consumers were unable to keep up with